antUnity/uLua-paddle-game/README.md

 # uLua Paddle Game

+In this project I have developed an API for a basic paddle game to demonstrate the flexibility of the uLua API framework as a modding tool.

 uLua is a Game API framework for Unity.
-It aims to streamline the implementation of a Game API in Lua for your Unity Project.
+It aims to streamline the development of a Game API in Lua for your Unity Project.

 uLua wraps around MoonSharp and provides an object oriented framework for API development in Lua.
-It works by setting up an application-wide Lua context and exposing selected game objects to it.
+It works by setting up an application-wide Lua context and exposing game objects to it.
-Objects exposed to Lua can then be manipulated in Lua scripts to implement game behaviour in your project.
+Objects exposed to Lua can then be accessed in Lua scripts to implement game behaviour in your project.
-User-defined Lua scripts may be loaded at runtime to allow modding of your project.
+User-defined Lua scripts may be executed at runtime to allow modding of your project.

 uLua implements the following features:
 - Script execution framework which allows Lua scripts to be executed from the Resources folder or an external directory.
-- Fully customisable event handling system which allows you to invoke events from C# and handle them in Lua.
+- Event handling system which allows you to invoke events from C# and handle them in Lua.
-- Custom classes to streamline exposing your game objects and data structures to Lua in order to develop your Game API.
+- Base classes which streamline exposing your game objects and data structures to Lua in order to develop your Game API.
-- Fully customisable callback system for objects exposed to your Game API.
+- Callback function system for your Game API objects.

-In this project I have developed an API for a basic paddle game.
-It is meant to demonstrate the flexibility of uLua APIs as a modding tool.

 ## Dependencies